Report an Error

 We recommend the AMD Radeon HD 6930 for gaming with highest details at resolutions up to, and including, 1680x1050.

-Being a dual-slot card, its power draw is rated at 186 W maximum.
+Being a dual-slot card, the AMD Radeon HD 6930 draws power from 2x 6-pin power connectors, with power draw rated at 186 W maximum.
 Display outputs include: 2x DVI, 1x HDMI, 2x mini-DisplayPort.
 Radeon HD 6930 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 220 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 180 US Dollars.

 ||Dec 1st, 2011